 - If you are not old enough yet, ask about the other ways you can get involved!

-- All adults (18 years of age or older) who volunteer with 4-H in Ontario must complete a volunteer screening and training process to ensure the safety and well-being of 4-H youth.
+- All adults (18 years of age or older) who volunteer with 4-H in Ontario must complete the 4-H Ontario volunteer candidate acceptance process to ensure the safety and well-being of 4-H youth.

-- All new leaders must complete all the steps noted above before starting to volunteer with 4-H
+- All new leaders must complete this process before starting to volunteer with 4-H

-All 4-H Ontario volunteers must complete the 4-H Ontario Volunteer Screening Process to ensure the safety and integrity of our program, and to better understand your talents and interests.
+All 4-H Ontario volunteers must complete the 4-H Ontario volunteer candidate acceptance process to ensure the safety and integrity of our program, and to better understand your talents and interests.

-- Application (coming soon) – When have submitted your application to 4-H Ontario you will be contacted by a member of the 4-H Ontario Volunteer Support Team who will guide you through the remaining steps in the process.
+- Application Below – When have submitted your application to 4-H Ontario you will be contacted by a member of the 4-H Ontario Volunteer Support Team who will guide you through the remaining steps in the process.

 - Completion and submission of designated Child Protection training.